Uploading Large Archives Using the Amazon SDK for .NET - Amazon Glacier

 2. Initiate multipart upload by calling the InitiateMultipartUpload method.

 You need to provide the vault name to which you want to upload the archive, the part size you want to use to upload archive parts, and an optional description.
 You provide this information by creating an instance of the InitiateMultipartUploadRequest class.
-In response, S3 Glacier returns an upload ID.
+In response, Amazon Glacier returns an upload ID.

 3. Upload parts by calling the UploadMultipartPart method.